Code-Institute-Submissions/ace-engineering-services/README.md

 * Code for auto-collapsing the navbar when a link is clicked was found on [mdbootstrap.com](https://mdbootstrap.com/support/general/auto-close-navbar-when-click-on-link-responsive-mode/) and written by [Marta Wierzbicka](https://mdbootstrap.com/user/marta-szymanska/)
 * The website [w3schools](https://www.w3schools.com/) was used heavily as a reference for HTML, CSS and Bootstrap throughout the project.
 As were [GetBootstrap](https://getbootstrap.com/), [StackOverflow](https://stackoverflow.com/) and [CSSTricks](https://css-tricks.com/).
 * The [w3schools color mixer tool](https://www.w3schools.com/colors/colors_mixer.asp) was used to get lighter or darker variants of the site's main colors for hover effects, etc.
+* [Techsini](http://techsini.com/multi-mockup/index.php) was used to generate the multidevice image shown on at the start of the readme.

 ### Special Thanks